 Comprehensive education, training and employment services assist individuals to succeed at home, at work or at school

 We train people for meaningful jobs in a variety of industries, including retail sales, custodial services, maintenance, hospitality, retail processing, recycling & more

 Participants are referred to Goodwill by the Regional Center of Orange County, the state Department of Rehabilitation, local schools, hospitals and insurance companies.

-27,428 local adults and children benefited from Goodwill services and programs.
+18,000 local adults and children served by Goodwill program and services

-1,500 people found employment right here in Orange County.
+615 people found employment right here in Orange County

 Goodwill of Orange County has the highest level of accreditation from CARF, an independent nonprofit accreditor of health and human services.

 Nicole Suydam, who served nearly a decade as Goodwill of OC’s vice president of Development, returned to Goodwill of Orange County as president and CEO in 2018.
 She has more than 20 years of management and leadership experience working with local and national nonprofits dedicated to meeting human service needs.
-Suydam graduated from Vanguard University in Costa Mesa, and today serves as president of its Alumni Association Board and is a member of the university’s Board of Trustees.
+Suydam graduated from Vanguard University in Costa Mesa, and is the past president (2018) of its Alumni Association Board and is a member of the university’s Board of Trustees.